 At my old job, I didn’t have my kitchen down the hall.
 I would have to prepare in advance and bring a meal from home.
 I was too lazy for that too.
 So I ended up dining out for lunch a lot.

 Now, it’s just not that big of a weekly expense.
 I maybe do one lunch a week outside the house.
-I usually couple that with the days I find some free office space at a local restaurant.
+I usually pair that with the days I find some free office space at a local restaurant.

 Since there’s no formal dress code at home, I haven’t had to purchase any new clothes or spend money on dry cleaning.
 That’s nice.
 I always dreaded spending money on clothes.
+No more khaki pants!

 6. Tax Deductions

 Finally, come tax time next year, I’ll be able to deduct my home office expenses because it’s where I work.
 There are plenty of other tax deductions for freelancers I’ll be able to take advantage of as well.

 There are many other potential financial benefits of working from home.
 One’s we didn’t even mention: not having to pay for childcare or a pet sitter, not having to pay for a commute (such as tolls or parking fees), and how about not having to pay any speeding tickets or fines.

 Note: It isn’t all money-saving fun.
 You can expect some costs to actually go up – utilities, Internet usage, and increased cost associated with having a home office (furniture, etc).